junxit/us-congress-bills-114/metadata.md

 - 2016-12-07 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2016-12-07 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2016-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 710.
+- 2016-12-10 — Amendment SA 5174 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5174 proposed by Senator Portman for Senator Hatch. (consideration: CR S7123; text: CR S7123) To make a correction.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7123)
+- 2016-12-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S7123)
+- 2016-12-10 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S7123)
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5174 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5174 proposed by Senator Portman for Senator Hatch.(consideration: CR S7123; text: CR S7123)
+- 2016-12-10 — Senate amendment submitted